Ladivcr/Sistemas-Distribuidos/README.md

 > If you don't have credencial, I will send my credencial in an Email (Just if you are my teacher or his assistant)
 * Open a terminal
 * Write: ./00runTrends.sh
-* After this you start to get the data from Twitter automatically
+* After this, you start to get the data from Twitter automatically
 > In this step, you should have already put your credentials in the code
 * Press Enter